Liberation (Pet Shop Boys song)

-"Liberation" is a song by English synth-pop duo Pet Shop Boys, released as the fourth single from their fifth studio album, Very (1993).
+"Liberation" is a song by English synth-pop duo Pet Shop Boys, released on 5 April 1994 by Parlophone as the fourth single from their fifth studio album, Very (1993).
 It peaked at number 14 on the UK Singles Chart, making it the lowest-charting single from Very in the United Kingdom.
-The single's B-side, "Decadence", featuring Pat O'Brien was on the Further Listening: 1992–1994 re-release of Very, and the B-sides compilation Alternative.
+Its accompanying music video was directed by Howard Greenhalgh using computer-generated imagery.